Installing Required Packages

 Cloudflare Workers

-, we define our first job using the new Job
+jobs.ts, we define our first job using the new Job constructor from @trigger.dev/sdk, and then in trigger-client.ts we attach the job to the TriggerClient instance.

 Bun